palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

 Cassandra determines which nodes participate in the Paxos based on the replication group of the relevant key.
 This, however, may change at runtime (e.g., if there are changes in cluster topology), which can naturally lead to disjoint quorums.
 Cassandra is not currently resistant to this case, and this would require substantial changes to the Paxos algorithm.
-We're thus treating dealing with these cases as outside the scope of this workstream.
+We're thus treating dealing with these cases as outside the scope of this proposal.

 ## Decision